Tools for the trade

 An interactive resource to help you understand the language of educational research

 Language can be a tool and a barrier

 All worlds, particularly academic ones create their own languages.
 Words are The MOST powerful cultural tool for communicating and conveying ideas.
-But they can all at once exclude others will including some.
+But they can all at once exclude others while including some.

-The world of academic and educational research is perhaps one of the densest of these worlds with a bewildering lexicon (dictionary of terms used for a specific subject or space).
+The world of academic and educational research is perhaps one of the densest of these worlds with a bewildering “lexicon” (a lexicon is the dictionary of terms used for a specific subject or space).
 Here is a resource to help you invade, occupy, own and participate.

 Methods vs methodology

 An important distinction to make but what is the difference? often misused this video will highlight they key difference: